penfever/clam/tests/README.md

 3. Use descriptive test function names
 4. Handle cleanup of any temporary files/directories
 5. Include proper error handling and informative error messages
+6. Check for redundancy with existing comprehensive tests before creating new files

+## Test Organization Principles

+The current test structure follows these principles:

+1. **Comprehensive over Isolated**: Prefer comprehensive integration tests over many isolated unit tests
+2. **No Redundancy**: Each piece of functionality is tested in exactly one authoritative test
+3. **Clear Separation**: Core tests, integration tests, and utilities are clearly separated
+4. **Maintainable**: Fewer, more comprehensive tests are easier to maintain than many small tests

 ## Troubleshooting

 ### Import Errors
-If you get import errors for the `examples` module, make sure you're running tests from the project root directory and that the CLAM package is installed in editable mode:
+If you get import errors, make sure you're running tests from the project root directory and that the CLAM package is installed in editable mode:
 ```bash
 cd /path/to/clam
 pip install -e .